Want to learn more about the application process at KU Law? Explore our Admissions Frequently Asked Questions.

 How can I find out about residency?

 To qualify for the KU Vantage Scholarship for residents of 11 counties in the Kansas City, Missouri, metro area, applicants must provide documentary evidence of residence in Bates, Buchanan, Cass, Clay, Clinton, Henry, Jackson, Johnson, Lafayette, Platte or Ray county.
-Only applications received by Feb.
-15 will be eligible for the Vantage Scholarship.
+Only applications received before Feb.
+1 will be eligible for the Vantage Scholarship.

 Residency can be established in one of the following ways: